worthingtonjg/gamejams/index.md

 Manna Mania is a fun adventure game loosely based on events in the Old Testament.
 It is good family fun for kids of any age.
 Help Moses save the Israelites by collecting Manna, finding his serpent staff and hiding Idols!
 Manna Mania is many hours of good clean fun.
 Best of all it is Free!

 #### Developer Notes
-- Our first game using Unity
+- This was my first game using Unity
 - Me and two co-workers developed this game in 2 weeks for the 2014 LDS Tech contest
 - We won honorable mention